data-workspaces/data-workspaces-core/docs/tutorial.rst

   jupyter notebook digits-svc.ipynb

 This should bring up a browser with the notebook.
-You should see the code from our last experiment.
+You should see the code from our first experiment.
 Run the cell.
-You should get the same results as on the first machine (0.99 accuracy).
+You should get close the same results as on the first machine (0.97 accuracy).
 Save and shutdown the notebook.

 Now, take a snapshot::

-  dws snapshot -m "reproduce on second machine" SVC-3
+  dws snapshot -m "reproduce on second machine" SVC-2

-We have tagged this snapshot with the tag ``SVC-3``.
+We have tagged this snapshot with the tag ``SVC-2``.
 We want to push the entire workspace to GitHub.
 This can be done as follows::

   dws push